-- 5.20 A request by a councillor to attend a meeting by audio-visual link must be made in writing to the GM at least two (2) hours prior to the meeting in question and must provide reasons why the councillor will be prevented from attending the meeting in person. - 5.21 A decision to approve a request by a Councillor to attend a meeting of the council or a committee of the council by audio-visual link will be made by the GM, who will advise the Mayor prior to the meeting, which Councillors are attending via audio-visual link. - 5.22 This code applies to a councillor attending a meeting by audio-visual link in the same way it would if the councillor was attending the meeting in person.
-Where a councillor is permitted to attend a meeting by audio-visual link under this code, they are to be taken as attending the meeting in person for the purposes of the code and will have the same voting rights as if they were attending the meeting in person. - 5.23 A councillor must give their full attention to the business and proceedings of the meeting when attending a meeting by audio-visual link.
-The councillor's camera must be on at all times during the meeting except as may be otherwise provided for under this code or unless connectivity issues prevent this from occurring. - 5.24 A councillor must be appropriately dressed when attending a meeting by audio-visual link and must ensure that no items are within sight of the meeting that are inconsistent with the maintenance of order at the meeting or that are likely to bring the council or the committee into disrepute.
+- 5.28 This code applies to a councillor attending a meeting by audio-visual link in the same way it would if the councillor was attending the meeting in person.
+Where a councillor is permitted to attend a meeting by audio-visual link under this code, they are to be taken as attending the meeting in person for the purposes of the code and will have the same voting rights as if they were attending the meeting in person. - 5.29 A councillor must give their full attention to the business and proceedings of the meeting when attending a meeting by audio-visual link.
+The councillor's camera must be on at all times during the meeting except as may be otherwise provided for under this code. - 5.30 A councillor must be appropriately dressed when attending a meeting by audio-visual link and must ensure that no items are within sight of the meeting that are inconsistent with the maintenance of order at the meeting or that are likely to bring the council or the committee into disrepute.